ikmdev/komet/README.md

        ```

 ## Configuration Options
-1. No specific configuration is required to run installed version of Komet.
+1. No specific configuration is required to run the installed version of Komet.
-2. To run Komet from IDE (developerment environment), you will have to do some VM configuration as below:
+2. To run Komet from an IDE (developerment environment), you will have to do some VM configuration as below:
    ```
    -Xmx10g --add-exports javafx.controls/com.sun.javafx.scene.control.behavior=dev.ikm.komet.navigator
    ```